What To Wear In Canada In Winter From A Canadian

 General Tips for Dressing for Canada In Winter:

-Beware of the windchill factor.
 Windchill is the temperature your body feels in relation to the wind, be sure to check the weather forecast and dress accordingly.
+I always check the “feels like” portion of the weather forecast.
+It could be -10 that day but it feels like -20, dress for the -20!

 Winter across Canada is very different for each province and territory.
-I’m based in Ontario, where we can get lots of snow but also some pretty cold temperatures (I’m talking -20 or lower – but good news, that generally means the Rideau Canal, the world’s largest skating rink is open).
+I’m based in Ontario, where we can get lots of snow but also some pretty cold temperatures, sometimes even reaching temperatures colder than marks, yikes!
+But the good news is that consistent cold temperatures bring some pretty uniqur adventures like skating the Rideau Canal, the world’s largest skating rink.

-Hot Paws are amazing hand and feet warmers to help warm up in the cold.
+Hot Paws are amazing hand and feet warmers to have on hand.
 Lots of people bring them skiing or on longer winter adventures.
 They’re packs that you can shake, and heat activates you insert them in your mitts or boots.
+I keep one in my pocket just in case.

 Step 1: Base Layers for Canadian Winter Activities